zothsu/z-theDev/src/content/projects/project-05.md

 status: Archive
 ---

 ## Project Overview

-Built a MERN stack application enabling users to log and track knife sharpening sessions, including details about the stones used.
+Sharpening Tracker is a MERN stack application created to help knife users keep detailed records of their sharpening sessions.
+It allows users to log session dates, blade types, and sharpening stones used, making it easier to maintain their tools over time.

-## Technical Challenges
+## Technical Highlights

-Ensuring seamless CRUD operations and an intuitive user interface for efficient tracking.
+- Built with MongoDB, Express, React, and Node.js
+- Full CRUD functionality for session tracking
+- Designed a clean UI for logging and browsing sharpening history
+- Included validation and error handling for better user experience

+## Lessons Learned

+This project strengthened my full-stack development skills and highlighted the importance of thoughtful data modeling and UX design in niche tools.

 ## Testimonial